zhengtaoxiao/Single-Cell-Metabolic-Landscape/README.md

 Rscript normalization.R head_neck
 cd ../
 ```
 The normalization of gene expression in different cell types will be done by four different methods.
-The distribution of mean gene ratio for each method will be generated for evaluation and selection of best normalization method.
+The distribution of relative gene expression for each cell type will be generated for evaluation and selection of best normalization method.

 Landscape of the metabolic gene expression profile
 --------------------------------------------------